allr/traceR-installer/README.md

 "make PREFIX=..." should rebuild everything as needed.
 Please be aware that the Makefile is currently considered to be "experimental", so it may not work correctly in every situation and it may rebuild more than strictly necessary.
+If in doubt, try "make clean" before building; if there are still issues try a fresh checkout of traceR-installer in a new directory.